Peteryhs/Useragent-spoofer/README.md

 # User Agent Spoof Extension

 This browser extension spoofs the User Agent string for all websites except those added to a whitelist.
-This can help with privacy by making your browser more difficult to fingerprint.
+This can help with privacy by making your browser more difficult to fingerprint, and also circumvent certain restrictions.

 ## Installation